Cryogenic shock exfoliation for ultrahigh mobility rhombohedral graphite nanoelectronics: Materials and Methods

-\textbf{Van der Waals assembly process.} All exfoliations (including hBN) are done on silicon substrates are \textit{not} pretreated with oxygen plasma before graphite or hBN exfoliation as this increases adhesion between the flake and the chip leading to difficulties during the low-pressure transfer.
-First, the PC film is laminated over the first hBN layer at $70\,^\circ$C along the long edge of the micro-cavity.
+\textbf{Van der Waals assembly process.} Rhombohedral regions are first identified via IR imaging, the microscopically characterized via sMIM\cite{holleis_nanoscale_2025}.
+Subsequently, the uniform RMG regions are isolated via AFM cutting\cite{li_ElectrodeFree_2018} and the excess graphite is removed by picking it up with hBN flakes with a straight edge which are aligned with the cuts.
+Extra care is taken to stop the lamination front at the cuts in order to not contaminate the RMG surface.
+Further, a generous area of $\sim 500\times 500 \mu m^2$ is cleaned around all flakes used for the vdW-stack with an STM tip or PVC polymer on a PDMS stamp.
+This ensures smooth lamination during the vdW-transfer, especially for the RMG pickup.
+For the vdW assembly, the PC film is first laminated over the first hBN layer at $70\,^\circ$C along the direction of the long edge of the micro-cavity.
 The stage is heated to ${\sim}125$--$130\,^\circ$C and immediately cooled to $110\,^\circ$C, briefly exceeding the PC glass transition temperature to conform the film to the hBN topography.
 After two minutes, the hBN is picked up by delaminating the PC.
 The PC+hBN is then laminated over the RMG flake at $110\,^\circ$C; upon retraction, the lamination front is approached slowly towards the RMG and the RMG is then rapidly picked up within $\leq 1\,\mathrm{s}$ (see Fig.~\ref{figS_pressureless_pickup} and video in the supplementary materials).
 Sequential pickup of additional hBN spacers and graphite gates does not convert RMG to Bernal stacking, and standard bubble-removal steps can be applied.
-The completed stack is transferred to a substrate at $110\,^\circ$C and heated to $200\,^\circ$C to melt the PC, which is then removed with chloroform.
+The completed stack is transferred to a substrate at $110\,^\circ$C and heated to $200\,^\circ$C to melt the PC, which is then removed in chloroform.
 Lastly, the top surface is AFM-cleaned and a top graphite gate is dropped on top of the heterostructure.
+Alternatively, the top gate can be picked up with an hBN before the initial hBN dielectric and the RMG flake, however, the top graphite makes it hard to impossible to confirm rhombohedral stacking order via IR imaging post assembly.